LiaoJimmy/effective-typescript/pages/item22.md

 :: content ::

-# Why object is null?
+# Why null is an object?

 <v-click>
 The type tags were stored in the lower bits of the units.
 There were five of them: